TokenMarketNet/sto/docs/source/captable.rst

 * For security token :doc:`we issued earlier <issuance>`

-* Distributed to the share holders in the example file :doc:`we issued earlier <distribute>`
+* Distributed to the share holders in the example file :doc:`we used earlier <distribute>`

 First we download the file that contain read world identities of token holder addresses: